ruby-cube/rue/packages/planify/README.md

     })
     ```

-- **Scene API:** Manage the lifetime of listeners by creating an impromptu listener scope, a “scene”, with  `beginScene`
+- **Scene Auto-Cleanup:** Manage the lifetime of listeners by creating an impromptu listener scope, a “scene”, with  `beginScene`

     ```js
     // SFC script